 - Avoid Swimming: The water in swimming pools contains chlorine that may cause hair color changes and leave the hair dry and irritated (22).

-- Massage The Scalp: Massaging the scalp can increase hair thickness and length (23).
+- Massage The Scalp: Massaging the scalp can increase hair thickness (23).
 It improves blood circulation to the scalp, which stimulates hair growth (24).
 Massage your hair with oil for a week after bleaching hair.
 You can then massage your hair with warm oil regularly to improve hair health.

 - Rosemary Oil: A study showed that rosemary oil could reduce dandruff (25).
 This oil can also help stimulate hair growth and unclog pores (26), (27).
 It has anti-inflammatory properties that can help soothe inflamed and irritated scalp and improve alopecia.